How to Save Money When Buying stainless steel investment casting parts

 8. Surface Finish

-• As-Cast - Permanent mold castings typically have a high quality 200-420 RMS finish.
+• As-Cast - Permanent mold castings generally have a high-quality 200-420 RMS finish.

-• Grit Belt Polishing - polish with various grit strengths to create a finer surface.
+• Grit Belt Polishing - Polishing with varying grit strengths produces finer surfaces.

-• Stainless Steel Shot Blast - Shot blasting creates a consistent, textured surface.
+• Stainless Steel Shot Blast - Shot blasting results in a consistent, textured surface.

-• Mirror Buff or Plated - makes zinc products reflective and shiny.
-Perfect to show-off.
+• Mirror Buff or Plated - Makes zinc products reflective and shiny.

-• Power Coat or Paint - common finish creates a colorful, stand-out product.
-Coatings can also be optimized for insulation, conductivity, or protection.
+• Power Coat or Paint - A colorful finish that can also enhance insulation, conductivity, or protection.

 9. Packaging

-• Will you provide the packaging, or do you expect the supplier to provide packaging?
+• Will you supply the packaging, or do you expect the supplier to provide it?

 Get a Free Quote!

-Want more information on stainless steel lost wax cast?
-Feel free to contact us.
+For more information on stainless steel lost wax cast, feel free to reach out to us.

 Comments